Communist state: Internal organisation

-The Marxist–Leninist governing party organises itself around the principle of democratic centralism and through it the state too.
-It means that all directing bodies of the party, from top to bottom, shall be elected; that party bodies shall give periodical accounts of their activities to their respective party organisations; that there shall be strict party discipline and the subordination of the minority to the majority; and that all decisions of higher bodies shall be absolutely binding on lower bodies and on all party members.
+The Marxist–Leninist governing party organises itself around the principle of democratic centralism and through it, the state too.
+It means that all directing organs of the party, from top to bottom, shall be elected; that party organs shall give periodical accounts of their activities to their respective party organisations; that there shall be strict party discipline and the subordination of the minority to the majority; and that all decisions of higher organs shall be absolutely binding on lower organs and on all party members.

-The highest organ of a Marxist–Leninist governing party is the party congress.
+The supreme organ of a Marxist–Leninist governing party is the party congress.
 The congress elects the central committee and either an auditing commission and a control commission, or both, although not always.
-The central committee is the party's highest decision-making organ in-between party congresses and elects a politburo and a secretariat amongst its members as well as the party's leader.
+The central committee is the party's highest decision-making organ in-between party congresses and elects a politburo and a secretariat amongst its members and the party's leader.
 When the central committee is not in session, the politburo is the highest decision-making organ of the party and the secretariat is the highest administrative organ.
-In certain parties, either the central committee or the politburo elects amongst its members a standing committee of the politburo which acts as the highest decision-making organ in between sessions of the politburo, central committee, and the congress.
+In certain parties, either the central committee or the politburo elects amongst its members a standing committee of the politburo which acts as the highest decision-making organ in between sessions of the politburo, central committee, and the Congress.
 This leadership structure is identical all the way down to the primary party organisation of the ruling party.